 Member Splash provides the ability to automate your waiting list signup and membership offer processes.
 While we typically set up the waiting list form for clubs as part of their initial onboarding process we describe below how to add one to your site or edit your existing one.

 PLEASE NOTE: Your waitlist form is set up by your on-boarding technician based on your needs at setup.
-We highly discourage clients from altering a waitlist unless they have advance Gravity Forms & Feed knowledge .
-The correct mapping of field is critical to creation accounts and any incorrect alteration will keep accounts from being created.
+We highly discourage clients from altering a waitlist unless they have advanced Gravity Forms & Feed knowledge .
+The correct mapping of fields is critical to creation accounts and any incorrect alteration will keep accounts from being created.

 Waitlist or Wait List?
 Actually It’s Waiting List!

 Waitlist is a verb that means to put someone on a waiting list.
 Waitlist, or wait list, is a common but incorrect American shorthand for waiting list.
 So use Waitlist or Wait List as you like — neither one is right!